ozgetufan/cjenergy/README.md

 # Development and Testing of the CityJSON Energy Extension for Space Heating Demand Calculation

 This repository contains the code developed as part of the MSc thesis of Özge Tufan in Geomatics at TU Delft.
-The thesis report can be accessed from the [TU Delft repository](https://repository.tudelft.nl/islandora/search/?collection=education). <!-- Change the link after uploading the thesis to repository -->
+The thesis report can be accessed from the [TU Delft repository](https://repository.tudelft.nl/islandora/object/uuid%3A0061d94c-46b6-4910-bb73-b6cdc9b85f84?collection=education).

 ## Introduction